claudiodekker/inertia-laravel-testing/README.md

 # [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) Testing Helpers

-This package has been merged into [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel/pull/220), and upgrading only takes a couple of seconds.
-This means that as of right now, this package IS NOT receiving any further (security) updates going forward.
-It is highly recommended to migrate to [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel/pull/220) as soon as possible.
+This package has been merged into [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel/pull/220).
+This means that **as of right now, this package WILL NOT be receiving any further (security) updates going forward**.
->

-## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+If you haven't yet, it is highly recommended to migrate to [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel/pull/220) as soon as possible. ***Migrating only takes a couple of seconds, with no real implementation changes**